antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 ```
 asterisk -rx 'sip reload'
 ```

-In FreePBX you can enable this from Extensions menu and then apply configuration.

 Continue to configure all participating SIP UA to disable SRTP and enable or create ZRTP session.